adamsilver/fdpb/03-book-a-flight.md

 }
 ```

-This function tries to create a date input and then checks to see if the browser correctly reports the input's `type` as `date`.
-We can then call the function like this:
+The function first tries to create a date input.
+Then it checks to see if the browser reports the `type` as `date`.
+If it there is no support, browsers will show a text box and report the `type` as `text`.

+We can use the function like this:

 ```JS
 if(!supportsDateInput()) {